-- Economy (or something similar) was a value personal to him
+- Economy (or something similar) was a value personal to him.

-- He was projecting it – causing frustration and upset in the family
+- He was projecting it – causing frustration and upset in the family.

-- Being aware of his value gave him freedom and choices
+- Being aware of his value gave him freedom and choices.

 So many companies, corporations and armed forces have “core values” they espouse and share with their employees.
-In order to have fulfillment working within this environment, it is a good idea to learn of these values before becoming an employee or joining.
+In order to have fulfillment working within this environment, it’s a good idea to learn of these values before becoming an employee or joining.
 If you agree with the values, then you can work in harmony.
 If not, expect frustration!

-One thing I learned about values from coaching school is that values are who we are right now throughout space and time.
+One thing I’ve learned about values from coaching school is that values are who we are right now throughout space and time.
 Values are the main beliefs that we hold to be of great worth in our life.
 People often confuse values with morals.
 Values are not chosen.
 They are intrinsic.

 Values can also be generational.
-It makes sense that an older generation would have a different value set that a younger generation.
+It makes sense that an older generation would have a different value set than a younger generation.
 My grandmother lived through the great depression.
 This had a major impact on her life and formed some of her values.
 By the time I came around in the 1960’s, my grandmother was still living very simply and well within her means.
 She was grateful for everything and took nothing for granted.
 Faith, devoutness, simplicity and thankfulness were some of her values.

-Here’s Some Definitions: (Merriam Webster)
+Here are Some Definitions: (Merriam Webster)

-Moral: concerning or relating to what is right and wrong in human behavior; based on what you think is right and good
+Moral: concerning or relating to what is right and wrong in human behavior; based on what you think is right and good.

 In the above example about the toothpaste: A statement based on morals might be: It’s wrong to waste.
 People who waste are lazy and a detriment to society.

-Principle: a moral rule or belief that helps you know what is right and wrong and that influences your actions; a basic truth or theory: a rule or code of conduct
+Principle: a moral rule or belief that helps you know what is right and wrong and that influences your actions; a basic truth or theory: a rule or code of conduct.

-An example might be: I worked hard, I should get a fair wage!
+An example might be: I worked hard; I should get a fair wage!
 A common statement people will say is: “It’s the principle of it!”

-Values: one’s judgement of what is important in life
+Values: one’s judgement of what is important in life.

-An underlying value might be: loyalty, fairness, integrity
+An underlying value might be: loyalty, fairness, integrity.

 - Values can support you in achieving a greater state of clarity on what’s worth pursuing in your life.